 - 3.15 Table 3.1 shows the windfall completions by site size.
 This data forms the basis for the calculation of the windfall allowance.
-The Council has not included an allowance for large windfall sites in the five year housing land supply.
-Development of large unallocated sites of 1ha or more tends to vary significantly from year to year.
-The exclusion of large sites from the windfall allowance introduces some flexibility to the supply. - 3.16 An average 133 dwellings have been completed on unallocated medium windfall sites (10 units or more on sites that are less than 1ha), and 151 dwellings have been completed on small unallocated windfall sites (9 dwellings or less) each year over the plan period to date.
-There is no reason why this level of development on unallocated sites should not continue in the foreseeable future.
-Indeed the NPPF at paragraph 68 states that local planning authorities should: - "...support the development of windfall sites through their policies and decisions giving great weight to the benefits of using suitable sites within existing settlements for homes..." - 3.17 The Council has therefore included a windfall allowance for small and medium sites.
-The calculation of the small and medium site windfall allowances are shown in Tables 3.2 and 3.3 below.
-To ensure against potential double counting with sites that have been granted planning permission, an allowance has only been made in years 3 to 5 for small windfall sites, and in year 5 for medium windfall sites.
-The calculations for determining the windfall allowances are also shown in the tables.
+The Council has not included an allowance for large or medium sized windfall sites in the five year housing land supply.
+Development of large, and to a more limited extent, medium sites tends to vary significantly from year to year.
+The exclusion of this potential from the windfall allowance shows a cautious approach and introduces some flexibility to the supply. - 3.16 An average of 144 dwellings have been completed on small unallocated windfall sites (9 dwellings or less) each year over the plan period to date.
+There is no reason why this level of development on small unallocated sites should not continue in the foreseeable future.
+Indeed the NPPF at paragraph 69 states that local planning authorities should: - "...support the development of windfall sites through their policies and decisions giving great weight to the benefits of using suitable sites within existing settlements for homes..." - 3.17 The Council has therefore included a windfall allowance for small sites.
+The calculation of the windfall allowance is shown in Table 3.2 below, using an average of 140 small site windfalls per annum (reduced slightly to exclude prior approvals for permitted development).
+To ensure against potential double counting with sites that have been granted planning permission, these current permission are deducted from the total allowance for the five year period and the resultant allowance for windfalls applied only in the later years of the five year period.